WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Part [2/4] Installing ESign
 1. Go down to [Downloads](#downloads) and click on ESign Direct Install
 2. Click on install once the popup comes up
-3. Open settings and go to General>VPN & Device Management
+3. Open settings and go to General > VPN & Device Management > HDFC Life Insurance Company Limited
-4. Select the HDFC app and click on Trust
-5. Click on allow, after this your device might need to be restarted
+4. Click on Trust at the top then click on allow, after this your device might need to be restarted
-6. If your device was restarted, swipe up and click on install profile
+5. If your device was restarted, swipe up and click on install profile
-7. ESign should now be on your home screen, fully functional
+6. ESign should now be on your home screen, fully functional
-8. Continue onto [Part 3](#part-34-setting-up-esign) to setup ESign
+7. Continue onto [Part 3](#part-34-setting-up-esign) to setup ESign
-9.

 ## Part [3/4] Setting up ESign
 1. Open ESign and accept the agreements
 2. Go into settings and click on get device UDID
 3. Select allow and then you should be redirected to settings
-4. After opening settings go to General>VPN & Device Management
+4. After opening settings go to General > VPN & Device Management
 5. Install the Query Device UDID profile
 6. You should be redirected back to ESign
 7. Now go down to [Downloads](#downloads) and click on Certificate